-As we have already learnt, they are designed for their speed, but this makes a good point to note that it’s better to keep them on a lead when out and about.
+As we have already learnt, whippets are designed for their speed, but this makes a good point to note that it’s better to keep them on a lead when out and about.
 You won’t be able to catch them if they see something across the field that looks more fun than you.

 If you are welcoming a whippet into a family environment with young children, then it’s important to still remember that they are delicate dogs and they won’t appreciate being heavy handled.

-Whippets like to be close and love their fellow kind.
+The Whippet likes to be close and love their fellow kind.
 You will regularly find them under a blanket or by their favourite heater.

 #10 – Being a part of your family